Flower-dev/FloreMalonda_7_30112021/README.md

 # Les petits plats

-This repository contains all the source code to run the micro front for the dashboard Les petits plats.
+This repository contains the source code to run the micro front for the dashboard Les petits plats.

-## 1.Prerequisites
+## 1. Requirements
 - NodeJS (v14.15.1)

 ## 2. Launch the project